 The Miscellaneous series includes original, mostly undated, unpublished poetry by "Jane Marsh," odd reviews and publicity for some books, and additional information concerning Stevenson's firing from the University of Southern California in 1952.
 The Audio Recordings series has extensive interviews with Robert W. Kenny and interviews from radio shows when Stevenson and her first husband, Philip Stevenson, were guests.

-The final two series contain a libretto with research information on the opera, "Lysistrata," produced in 1984, and a closed manuscript titled, The Last Town in Oregon.
-This box is closed to the researcher until the event of the author's death.
+The final series contain a libretto with research information on the opera, "Lysistrata," produced in 1984.

 - Stevenson, Janet, 1913-2009 (Person)